 Reviewing the NMP: The public may review the NMP at the appropriate DNR field office and make comments on the NMP to the Department of Natural Resources (DNR).

 Who Needs an NMP?

-Open feedlots with 1,000 or more animal units (1,000 beef steers or 700 mature dairy cattle or 2,500 finishing hogs) must have a nutrient management plan (NMP) implemented and submitted to the DNR by July 31, 2007.
+Open feedlots with 1,000 or more animal units (1,000 beef steers or 700 mature dairy cattle or 2,500 finishing hogs) must have a nutrient management plan (NMP).
 Other livestock and poultry producers who must have a national pollutant discharge elimination system or NPDES permit must also develop, implement and submit an NMP to the DNR.
-Producers may not land-apply manure, process waste water or effluent after July 31, 2007, without an NMP approved by the DNR.
+Producers may not land-apply manure, process waste water or effluent, without an NMP approved by the DNR.
 Producers who are planning to construct a new facility, or expand or modify an existing facility with 1,000 animal units or more should submit their NMP with the construction permit application.

 What About Forms?

 For an NMP form, look for DNR form 542-2021, also available or another option.
 Producers must submit a copy of the NMP to the appropriate DNR field office.
 Allow 60 days for the DNR to review and approve or disapprove the plan.
 This includes time for the public to comment on the plan or request a public hearing.
 Include time to develop the plan, including:

 Producers must publish a public notice (DNR form 542-1553) on the NMP, including where the NMP can be reviewed, in a newspaper of general circulation in the county or counties

 Producers must submit a clipping(s) or copy of the actual notice(s), including the publication date and newspaper name to the appropriate DNR field office.